Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Related Work

+The methods discussed above focus on the reconstruction of sparse non-rigid objects, and there have been recent advances to achieve dense reconstruction by exploiting spatial constraints.
+Garg \etal \cite{garg2013dense} introduced the Total Variation norm into the model to constrain dense features.
+Kumar \etal \cite{kumar2016multi} performed subspace clustering in the trajectory space to achieve segmentation between different objects and organic priors~\cite{kumar2022organic} for non-rigid structure-from-motion.
+At present, many methods of processing multiple NRSfM are based on image segmentation~\cite{agudo2016recovering,kumar2016multi,kumar2017spatio}.
+Although nonlinear models of non-rigid sequences are too complex to solve, and earlier models with a single subspace are too simplistic, union-of-subspace models strike a balance.
+Based on the model and solution theory of union-of-subspace, we have successfully extended the traditional sequence-to-sequence non-rigid 3D reconstruction setup to the deep framework.

-\subsubsection{Deep NRSfM Methods}
+\subsection{Deep NRSfM Methods}

 Recently, deep models have been introduced to solve NRSfM \cite{bai2020deep,xu2021gtt,wang2021paul,sidhu2020neural}.
 Novotny \etal \cite{novotny2019c3dpo} proposed a concept of shape structure called transversal property, and designed a deep model combining canonicalization network and factorization network to rebuild camera motion and non-rigid shape.
-Kong \etal \cite{kong2020deep} used sparse dictionary learning by introducing block sparsity prior to build a multi-layer network structure to rebuild the 3D structure, which has also been extended to the perspective projection model to reconstruct the field scene \cite{wang2020deep}.
+Kong \etal \cite{kong2020deep} used sparse dictionary learning by introducing block sparsity prior to building a multi-layer network structure to rebuild the 3D structure, which has also been extended to the perspective projection model to reconstruct the field scene \cite{wang2020deep}.However, the methods mentioned above mainly use a single-frame reconstruction approach.
+This means that they predict the corresponding 3D structure from a single frame of 2D observations.
+The lack of information from the sequence context makes it difficult to deal with the problem of endogenous ambiguity in NRSfM.
 To eliminate the ambiguity between camera motion and non-rigid deformation, Park \etal \cite{park2020procrustean} used the Procrustean regression \cite{park2017procrustean} to model canonical shape \cite{park2020procrustean}.
-Very recently, Zeng \etal \cite{zeng2021pr} proposed to use the Residual-Recursive Network and pairwise regularization to reconstruct and further regularize the reconstruction results.
+Recently, Zeng \etal \cite{zeng2021pr} proposed to use the Residual-Recursive Network and pairwise regularization to reconstruct and further regularize the reconstruction results.
+Wang \etal~\cite{wang2021paul} combined the neural network with the optimization algorithm, then recover camera pose and depth through bi-level optimization.

+The above works focus on recovering the 3D keypoint coordinates of objects to achieve the sparse reconstruction of non-rigid objects.
+Recently, there have been approaches to reconstruct dense 3D shapes using differentiable rendering techniques\cite{yang2021lasr},\cite{yang2021viser},\cite{yang2022banmo}.
+Yang \etal~\cite{yang2021lasr} proposed a template-independent method for recovering the surface mesh of non-rigid objects from monocular video.
+Subsequently, embedding matching \cite{yang2021viser} and implicit neural expression \cite{yang2022banmo} were introduced into LASR\cite{yang2021lasr}, which achieves a more detailed surface reconstruction of the 3D model.
+This paper focuses on the structural properties of non-rigid sequences and implements a sequence-to-sequence reconstruction pipeline.
+A sparse setup is used for simplicity in the 3D representation.

-\subsubsection{Sequence Modeling}
+\subsection{Sequence Modeling}